KevinThielen/breakbuildgames/content/devlog/renderer/the_context/handwritten_bindings.md

     );
 ```

-The `extern "system"` specifies that Rust calls external function through a foreign function
+The `extern "system"` specifies that Rust calls external functions through a foreign function
 interface(FFI).
 They are in an external library.

 All that is left is to create the function pointers.